relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/monitored_individuals.md

 {: .info }

 ## Billing
-Monitored Individuals are also used as a unit of billing by Relativity Trace.
+Monitored Individuals are used as a unit of billing by Relativity Trace.
 Generally a Relativity Trace license will specify a number of Monitored Individuals available and the number of data sources they can be used on.